World of DeFi: AMMs: Types of AMMs

 Hybrid CFMMs combine multiple traditional AMM functions and specific parameters to evolve into a better AMM model.
 These AMM Models can help reduce risk exposure to LPs during price divergences or reduce the price impact or slippage of larger trades.

-One such example of the hybrid CFMM model is the Curve AMM which combines the CPMM and CSMM models using a complex formula to help reduce the price impact or the slippage of trades.
-The resulting equation of this complex formula plots a hyperbola that returns a linear constant for the middle portion of the inner price range and an exponential constant at the extremities or prices outside the range.
+One such AMM protocol utilizing the hybrid CFMM model is Curve which combines the CPMM and CSMM models using a complex formula to help reduce the price impact or the slippage of trades.
+The resulting AMM curve of this complex formula plots a hyperbola that returns a linear constant for the middle portion of the inner price range and an exponential constant at the extremities or prices outside the range.

 Initially Curve was only allowing stablecoin swaps hence this was predominantly designed for pairs whose prices have a ratio of 1(Refer the disadvantages of CSMM)